Skip to main content

 Render Space

-The RenderSpace property effectively controls whether the Graphic filter is applied before or after the Transform is applied.
+The RenderSpace property effectively controls whether the filter is rendered before or after the Transform is applied.
 There are two options:

 • Canvas - This is the default mode for all filters.
 In this mode the filter is rendered to the Graphic before it is transformed into screen-space by the local Transform and by the Canvas.
-This means that any changes or animations to the transform (or it's parents) will not cause the filter to re-render (unless Canvas has per-pixel mode enabled), which is a performance benefit!
+This means that any changes or animations to the transform (or it's parents) will not cause the filter to re-render (unless Canvas has pixel-perfect mode enabled), which is a performance benefit!
 This also means that when the Graphic is rotated, the filter will not be aware of this, so the filter will rotate as well.
-Imagine as drop-shadow effect.

 • Screen - This was the default mode before version 1.8.0 was released.
 In this mode the filter is rendered to the Graphic after it is transformed into screne-space.
 This means that any changes or animations to the transform (or it's parents) will cause the filter to re-render which can become expensive.
 It has the advantage that it is possible to do some screen-aware options, such as clamping the filter to the edges of the screen, or extending an edge to the edge of the screen (for example in the Frame Filter component)